ACCESS-NRI/access-hive.org.au/docs/get_started/index.md

       <li>
         <b>Create/Update the SSH config file</b>
         <br>
-        The <code>~/.ssh/config</code> file is a file where you can store the SSH configurations for different servers, labeled so you don't have to remember them.
+        The <code>~/.ssh/config</code> file is a file where you can store labelled SSH configurations for different servers so you don’t have to remember them.
         <br>
         To create your ssh config file, in your terminal, run:
         <pre><code>touch ~/.ssh/config</code></pre>